 - For a vegetarian meal you could just eat it with some good cheese of your choice.
 Mozzarella would be perfect.

-- The best tomatoes you can mange.
+- The best tomatoes you can manage.
 It really makes a huge difference.
 I find medium sized is best too as they are easier to deseed.
 Don’t keep them in the fridge either!

 - The best extra virgin olive oil you can manage.
 The good stuff adds an incredible flavour and make sure it isn’t just olive oil, it needs to be extra virgin olive oil.